MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 Print("Upper=", upper[0], " Middle=", middle[0], " Lower=", lower[0]);

-5.4 Confusing Unclosed and Closed Bars
+5.4 Confusing an Unclosed Bar with a Closed Bar

 When start_pos = 0 is specified in CopyBuffer, it retrieves the currently forming bar.